atk4/core/docs/factory.md

 ### addField, addButton, etc

-Model::addField, Form::addButton, FormLayout::addHeader imply that the class of
+Model::addField, Form::addButton, Form\Layout::addHeader imply that the class of
 an added object is known so the argument you specify to those methods ends up being a factory's $default: